sshoogr/sshoogr/README.md

 ### Populating SshOptions

-A more verbose example of creating `SshOptions` object (demonstrating most of available options) can be found below:
+A more verbose example of creating a `SshOptions` object can be found below:

     import com.aestasit.ssh.log.SysOutLogger